udos86/ng-dynamic-forms/README.md

 ## Validation Messaging

 Delivering meaningful validation information to the user is an essential part of good form design.
-Yet ng2 Dynamic Forms was intentionally designed without any kind of internal validation message system because it would make the library unnecessarily complex.
+Yet ng2 Dynamic Forms was intentionally developed without any kind of obtrusive validation message system since this would bloat the scope of the library and make it unnecessarily complex.

-Instead there's a way better approach to this:
+As with form layouting, implementing validation messages should be entirely up to you.
+There is a recommended approach to this:

  **1. Create your own custom validation message component and make it accept an** `FormControl` **input**:
  ```ts